Kassym-Jomart Tokayev: Institutional

-On 14 June 2022, Tokayev signed a decree establishing the National Kurultai, a new civic institution designed to have broader and more relevant functions than its predecessor, the National Council of Public Trust.
+Tokayev signed a decree on 14 June 2022 establishing the National Kurultai, a new civic institution designed to have broader and more relevant functions than its predecessor, the National Council of Public Trust.
 The first meeting of the National Kurultai took place on 16 June in Ulytau Region.

 2022 snap presidential election

-On 1 September 2022, during his State of the Nation Address, Tokayev announced snap presidential elections, citing the need for a new mandate of trust from the people and officially declared his bid for re-election.
+On 1 September 2022, during his State of the Nation Address, Tokayev announced snap presidential elections, citing the need for a new mandate of trust from the people and officially declared his re-election bid.
 He later signed a decree on 21 September, officially scheduling the election for 20 November.
 Tokayev promised that the election would be a major reset of Kazakhstan's political system and assured it would be fair and transparent, with both domestic and international observers taking part.

 In his bid for presidency an independent, Tokayev expressed his interest in being nominated by "a broad coalition of socio-political forces".
 On 6 October 2022, a People's Coalition (HK) consisting of the parliamentary parties of Amanat, Aq Jol, and People's, as well as several public associations was formed in support of Tokayev's candidacy.
 During the forum, the HK nominated Tokayev as their presidential candidate, stating that the election would shape Kazakhstan's future.
 Tokayev's campaign programme, Fair State – Fair Economy – Fair Society (Әділетті мемлекет – Әділетті экономика – Әділетті қоғам), focused on political reforms, economic development, and social investments to build a Fair Kazakhstan.

 On 20 November 2022, Tokayev was re-elected as president in an electoral landslide, winning 81.3% of the vote in the first round, with little serious opposition.
 The presidential election featured an "against all" option, which received 6% of the vote share, and most of Tokayev's challengers were viewed as "pocket candidates" with low recognition and limited support.
 While the Organization for Security and Co-operation in Europe praised the election's preparation, it criticized the lack of real competition and called for legal reforms to ensure greater political pluralism.